Antonio Maldonado: Early years

 Maldonado was born in Comerío, a town located in the center-eastern region of Puerto Rico.
 He is the youngest of twelve brothers and sisters born to Flor Maldonado Colón from Barranquitas and Carmen López Rodriguez from Naranjito.
 His family moved to the capital of the island, San Juan and there he attended Central High School.
 Maldonado graduated from high school in May 1959 and continued his academic education in the University of Puerto Rico where he earned a Bachelor of Arts degree in business administration in May 1964.
-Started his military career as an enlisted Operation Specialist with the 198th TFS in the Puerto Rico Air National Guard while he was still a student at the University of Puerto Rico during the early 60's.
-Upon his graduation, Maldonado received the commission of second lieutenant in the United States Air Force as a Distinguished Graduate from the Air Force Reserve Officer Training Corps program.
+Started his military career as an enlisted Operation Specialist with the 198th TFS in the Puerto Rico Air National Guard at Muñiz Air National Guard Base while he was still a student at the University of Puerto Rico during the early 60s.
+Upon his graduation, Maldonado received the commission of Second Lieutenant in the United States Air Force as a Distinguished Graduate from the Air Force Reserve Officer Training Corps program.
 He married Carmen Gonzalez from San Juan, Puerto Rico.

 Military career

 Maldonado was sent to Moody Air Force Base in Georgia where he completed his Air Force pilot training in August 1965.
-He was then assigned as a B-52 pilot with the 34th Bomb Squadron at Wright Patterson Air Force Base in Ohio and in January 1969 became the youngest person to become an Aircraft Commander in said aircraft with the 60th Bombardment Squadron at Ramey Air Force Base in Puerto Rico.
-During his tour at Ramey he earned his Master of Business Administration degree at the Inter American University of Puerto Rico in May 1969.
-In 1970, he was assigned to the 67th Tactical Fighter Wing at Mountain Home Air Force Base in Idaho, where he trained as an F-4C Phantom pilot.
+He was then assigned as a B-52 pilot with the 34th Bomb Squadron at Wright-Patterson Air Force Base in Ohio and in January 1969 became the youngest person to become an Aircraft Commander in said aircraft with the 60th Bombardment Squadron at Ramey Air Force Base in Puerto Rico.
+During his tour at Ramey he earned his Master of Business Administration degree at the Interamerican University of Puerto Rico in May 1969.
+In 1970, he was assigned to the 67th Tactical Fighter Wing at Mountain Home Air Force Base in Idaho, where he trained as an RF-4C Phantom pilot.

 Vietnam War

 In January 1971, Maldonado was transferred to the 432nd Tactical Fighter Reconnaissance Wing, Udon Royal Thai Air Force Base in Thailand.
-His active participation in the Vietnam War included 183 air combat missions over North and South Vietnam, Laos and Cambodia logging more than 400 combat flying hours in the F-4C Phantom.
+His active participation in the Vietnam War included 183 air combat missions over North and South Vietnam, Laos and Cambodia logging more than 400 combat flying hours in the RF-4C Phantom.